google/comprehensive-rust/src/structs/tuple-structs.md

 Key Points:
  * Tuple structs are a different type of struct.
 Note the lack of curly braces and the way fields are accessed.
  * A tuple struct can be used to create a new type by wrapping around a single field.
 The rest of the code can then talk about things in terms of these new types and avoid mistakes.
-* This slide shows an example of creating new types from f64s.
-You can demonstrate how to create, modify, add these new types with an f64 variable.
+* This slide shows an example of creating new types from `f64`s.
+You can demonstrate how to create and modify a tuple struct.
+You can also add a `f64` value to the tuple struct.
-* Naturally, the students might be curious about opportunities for automatic unwrapping.
-This is a good time to point out that Rust doesn’t like inexplicit things.
-For instance booleans aren’t used as integers.
-Similarly using the data in a struct requires accessing fields appropriately.
+* This can be a good time to talk about unwrapping.
+Rust generally doesn’t like inexplicit things, for instance booleans aren’t used as integers.
+Similarly using the data in a struct requires accessing fields appropriately so there isn't automatic unwrapping.
 * If appropriate, you might bring up that using existing operations on these new types, such as `+` is possible, and we’ll learn about generics on Day 3.

 </details>